ministryofjustice/security-guidance/docs/accessing-moj-it-systems-from-abroad.md

     -   Email address.
     -   Your business area.
     -   Your Security Clearance.
-    -   The network you use to access MOJ data, services or applications, for example DOM1 or Quantum.
+    -   The network you use to access MoJ data, services or applications, for example DOM1 or Quantum.
     -   The make/type of equipment you want to take with you.
     -   Asset Tag details.
     -   Countries you'll be visiting or passing through.
     -   Dates of travel.
     -   Transport details where possible, for example flights or rail journeys.
-    -   Proposed method of connecting, for example MOJ VPN.
+    -   Proposed method of connecting, for example MoJ VPN.
     -   Reason for maintaining access while abroad.
-    -   The MOJ data, applications, or services you expect to access during your trip.
+    -   The MoJ data, applications, or services you expect to access during your trip.
     -   Who you are travelling with.
-2. The next step depends your MOJ business area:
+2. The next step depends your MoJ business area:
-    -   If you are part of MOJ HQ, HMPPS HQ or HMCTS, contact your Senior Civil Servant \(SCS\) and ask for approval to take MOJ equipment abroad and access MOJ services.
+    -   If you are part of MoJ HQ, HMPPS HQ or HMCTS, contact your Senior Civil Servant \(SCS\) and ask for approval to take MoJ equipment abroad and access MoJ services.
 Ask for any special details or considerations that apply to your proposed travel arrangements.
 Keep a note of the answers you get.
-    -   If you are part of HMPPS \(but *not* HQ\), contact your Governor and ask for approval to take MOJ equipment abroad and access MOJ services.
+    -   If you are part of HMPPS \(but *not* HQ\), contact your Governor and ask for approval to take MoJ equipment abroad and access MoJ services.
 Ask for any special details or considerations that apply to your proposed travel arrangements.
 Keep a note of the answers you get.
 3. Fill in the [overseas travel request form](https://intranet.justice.gov.uk/documents/2020/03/overseas-travel-form.docx).
 4. Send the completed form to [security@digital.justice.gov.uk](mailto:security@digital.justice.gov.uk), including the answers obtained from the earlier parts of this process.
 5. Your request is considered, and an answer provided, as quickly as possible.